 I will definitely read him again in the near future.

 A quick, light summer read that was okay.
 Not bad, but not great either.
 If you want some “fluff” to read while you’re sitting on the beach, or at least think about sitting on the beach, it is a good enough option.

-In the first part of the book, Jenkin introduces the characters the book is based on.
+In the first part of the book, Jenkin introduces the characters on which the book is based.
 It is about the Riva family, and it has two storylines.
 The book is split up into two parts.
 Between 7 am to 7 pm the day of the party, and from 7 pm to 7 am the next day focuses on the actual party and the people that were present.

 In part one of the book, you get to see the family dynamics and how everything got started.
 First, she introduces the parents, who met in 1956 in Malibu.
 She takes us through the promises Mick, the family patriarch makes to their mother, June, and the heartbreak he causes his family throughout the years.

 Then the four kids, Nina, Jay, Hud, and Kit, are super close and would do anything for each other.
 Nina is a famous model and surfer, Jay is also getting serious about surfing, Hud is a professional photographer, and Kit is still in school.

 Their famous end of summer party ends in disaster, but they all come to some personal realization.
 In hindsight, the dramatic end might be a blessing in disguise.